Investing in Graduate Assistants

 GAs are eligible for the UW Supplemental Retirement Plan 403(b) program and 457 Wisconsin Deferred Compensation (WDC) program.
 These plans allow before-tax and after-tax (Roth) contributions.

-Segregated fees are $761.52 per semester for non-dissertators enrolled at 8 credits, or $318.27 for dissertators (2022-23).
-These fees fund the bus pass program, University Health Services, the Child Care Tuition Assistance Program, and other services, which are used at significant rates by graduate students.
-For example, graduate students made 6,968 visits to UHS’s mental health services in the 2021-22 academic year.
-A city bus pass – which students receive at no additional charge because of segregated fees – would cost $780 per year, or $336 per year for a limited quantity of low-income passes.
-The Child Care Tuition Assistant Program typically covers 30 to 40% of child care costs per semester, for graduate students who qualify.
+The important services funded through segregated fees are a major reason the quality of the UW–Madison experience is so high.
+These include the bus pass program, University Health Services, the Child Care Tuition Assistance Program, and other services, which are used at significant rates by graduate students.
+For example, a city bus pass – which students receive at no additional charge because of segregated fees – would cost $780 per year, or $336 per year for a limited quantity of low-income passes.
+The Child Care Tuition Assistant Program typically covers 30 to 40% of child care costs per semester for graduate students who qualify.

 Contact